hyan36/fdr/Readme.md

         test = weigh [x,y,z]
 ```

 This is the most obvious way of finding the fake coins.
-The complexity
-of this solution is O(n/3).
-When there is 12 coins we will use 4 weighs
-to find the fake coin.
+The complexity of this solution is O(n/3).
+When there is 12 coins we will use 4 weighs to find the fake coin.

-States and test
+# States and test

+The assignment requires

 ``` {.haskell .literate}
 data State = Pair Int Int | Triple Int Int Int